PHolmes10/Homework-8-Liri/README.md

 * OMDB:

-By entering the command, node liri.js movie-this movie-name, this app will show you the following information:
+By entering the command, **node liri.js movie-this movie-name**, this app will show you the following information:

    * Title of the movie.
    * Year the movie came out.